 In the Archipelago Sea and Åland Island area, SOS studies when and how human actions interact with marine biodiversity in creating wicked problems and aims at creating solutions for these challenges.
 SOS approaches marine wicked problems through reflexive learning in an inter-/transdisciplinary framework.
 The work is structured around six work packages (WPs).
 WPs 1–3 include specific case studies of wicked problems, while WPs 4–6 draw on these, support this work, and synthesise the findings.

-Contact and questions
+Contact

 For further questions regarding this call, contact Malla Lehtonen (malla.lehtonen@abo.fi) and Prof. Christian Pansch-Hattich (christian.pansch-hattich@abo.fi)